sbtrn-devil/crtk/docs/api.md

 If no awaitables are provided, the checkpoint is considered finished right away.

-Note that if checkpoint finishes before all of its `Awaitable`-s finish, its results are sealed, and activity and outcomes of remaining `Awaitable`-s are ignored.
+Note that if checkpoint finishes before all of its `Awaitable`-s finish, its results are sealed, and activity and outcomes of remaining `Awaitable`-s can no longer affect it.
 This strategy holds for all cases of early finish, including "stop on first error" mode (see `'CheckpointInstance'.stopOnFirstError`).

 ## 'CheckpointInstance': _class_